mission/diRf_client/README.md

 Additions: SACC (Slackins Advanced Competitive Client) and dmaHD by p5ych0runn3r.

+Added cvars:
-There is one cvar that has been added to enable or disable "environment"
+s_envSoundEnable [0|1] -- to enable or disable "environmental" sounds
-sounds: s_envSoundEnable
+com_nosplash [0|1] -- enable/disable Frozen Sand splash screen on client start (set this in your autoexec.cfg)

 What you can expect to hear / not hear: dmaHD greatly enhances the precision of sound and adds doppler effect to